 These eggless brownies are super fudgy, moist, chewy, dense, and chocolaty, with crispy edges and crackly tops, and made completely from scratch.

 They’re much more flavorful than anything made from a box.
 They taste amazing.
-I bet you have most of what you need to make these eggless brownies already sitting in your kitchen.
-So let’s get baking!
+I bet you already have most of what you need to make these eggless brownies sitting in your kitchen.
+So, let’s get baking!

 If you prefer cakey brownies, check out my Best Eggless Brownies.